USD ($)

 Noise Unwanted signals that interfere with the transmitted signal.
 Use shielding, filtering, and proper grounding techniques.

-How to Choose the Right Transmission Media?
+How to Choose a Good Transmission Media?

 When designing a communication system, several factors must be considered in choosing the appropriate transmission medium.
 These factors impact the overall performance, cost, and reliability of the network.